-Rankin Park to Jesmond is the fifth stage of the Newcastle Inner City Bypass.
+The NSW Government is funding the Rankin Park to Jesmond section of the Newcastle Inner City Bypass.
 The 3.4 kilometre bypass would be built between Rankin Park and Jesmond, to the west of John Hunter Hospital.

 The Rankin Park to Jesmond section of the Newcastle Inner City Bypass would provide traffic relief to the surrounding road network, in particular the existing route of Lookout Road, Croudace Street and Newcastle Road.

-The project would involve building a 3.4 kilometre four-lane divided road with:
+The project would involve building a 3.4 kilometre four-lane divided road including:

-- Three structures provided along the bypass to improve connectivity in the bushland for people and animals
+- structures provided along the bypass to improve connectivity in the bushland for people and animals

-- Off-road provisions for pedestrians and cyclists including a shared path bridge over Newcastle Road at Jesmond Park.
+- off-road provisions for pedestrians and cyclists including a shared path bridge over Newcastle Road at Jesmond.

-We will continue to work with the community and other key stakeholders as planning for the Rankin Park to Jesmond project continues.
+We will continue to keep the community and key stakeholders informed as planning progresses for the Rankin Park to Jesmond bypass project.

 Mail: Rankin Park to Jesmond project team, Transport for NSW, Locked Bag 2030 Newcastle NSW 2300